MKHC39/CYD-KSL-Translation/Log.md

 - investigation of transformer-based sequence modelling
 - integration of gloss-level CSLR outputs with downstream translation models
 - exploration of end-to-end sign language translation with pretrained encoders
+- Training with larger scale datasets and larger models for accuracy